 People who perpetrate investment fraud are creative, and there seems to be a never ending supply of scams aimed at duping innocent and well-meaning people out of their money.
 Recent scams have included phony student loan collection services as well as companies offering to help consumers out of foreclosure – for a fee, of course.

 According to the United States Securities and Exchange Commission (SEC), investment scams often take the form of unsolicited offers via phone or email for deals that sound too good to be true.
 The SEC urges consumers to protect themselves and their assets against securities fraud by following a few simple tips:

 Ask questions.
 Investigate any opportunities that come your way, and do plenty of research into the person and the product or service they are asking you to invest in.

 Be skeptical of unsolicited offers.
 Never give out personal information, such as credit card or bank account numbers, over the phone or via email until you are sure you are dealing with a reputable company.

 Beware of foreign or off-shore investments.
 It can be next to impossible to track money sent abroad if something goes wrong with your investment.

 Stay up to date.
 You can find information on current fraud schemes by signing up for Investor Alerts through the SEC.

 Let Us Assist You Today

 At Cavallo & Cavallo, our experienced New York estate planning and asset protection attorneys provide the legal help you need to ensure your property, interests, and assets are protected.
 We provide professional, effective legal representation, while offering the comprehensive client service you deserve.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm.
+With offices in the Bronx and Westchester, we are your neighborhood law firm.
 If you have questions about an investment or how to manage your assets, call or contact us online today for a free and confidential consultation.